That-Dev-Girl-Sites/jhalabi.com/_posts/2020-06-20-disappearing-gutenberg.md

 categories:
   - development
   - wordpress
+excerpt: Once upon a time, there was a WordPress post editor that discovered it had turned into a simple HTML editor.
 ---

 Once upon a time, there was a WordPress post editor that discovered it had turned into a simple HTML editor....